Stanford-BioE80/Stanford-BioE80.github.io/_docs/w7preclass.md

 _______________________________________________________________________

-## Preclass for Wedensday
+## Preclass for Wednesday

-There was no preclass for Wedensday Week-8.
+There was no preclass for Wednesday Week-8.

 _______________________________________________________________________